yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-2.md

       });
 {{< / highlight >}}

-Here we add a new behavior.
+Here we add another new behavior.
 It is responsible for updating `heatOn` so we add it as a supply.
 It uses both `currentTemperature` and `desiredTemperature` for its logic, so both are demands.
-When it runs it updates `heatOn` to true if our `currentTemperature` is too low.
+When it runs, it updates `heatOn` to true if our `currentTemperature` is too low.

 ### Heat Display